 I had a man say something like this to me once, in an interview.
 After being tough to deal with, I decided to ask him deeper questions, instead of kicking him out of my office.
 He softened up, and then I asked why he put on the tough front.
 He said he wanted people to find him, as the tears welled up in his eyes.
 A little test of sorts, to see if anyone cared enough to look deeper I guess.

-Making an assumption that others are going to find you might be quite optimistic.
-If we are lucky, really blessed, a person will show up here and there to assist, and the rest is up to us.
-Movies and books give us the impression, and even hope it will be so, yet at the end of the day, the lights go on, and here we are.
+Making an assumption that others are going to find you might be optimistic.
+If we are lucky, really blessed, a person will show up to assist, but the rest is up to us.
+Movies and books give us the impression, and even hope that we will be rescued, yet at the end of the day, the lights go on, and here we are, in charge of ourselves.

 - If you push people away, you can be safe.
 Yet without deep interaction, true growth is hindered.
-When you don’t learn to care unconditionally about another, stepping up is not needed for being alone.
 So, it’s not a heroic choice.

-- Good looks may let you believe more about yourself than you have personally developed yourself to be.
+- Good looks may let you believe more about yourself, than you have developed yourself to be.
 Others might support you in that illusion…be more.

-- Excuses are really just lying to yourself about your own intentions.
+- Excuses are lies to yourself about your own intentions.

 - Believing that you’re less, will make you less.

-- Gossip about others may help you feel like more, but will expose you as less.
+- Gossip about others may momentarily help you feel like more, but will expose you as less.

 - Personality is outward appearance; person is inside reality.

-- What you read, listen to, what you watch and how you speak will etch your path.
+- What you read, listen to, what you watch and how you speak will etch lines in you.
 Your mind is obedient.